vhiribarren/wgpu-igniter/README.md

     cargo run --example cube_shader_transition

+In order to check if the launcher panics at simple executions, a headless mode exists used by tests.
+It can be enabled by using the `HEADLESS` environment
+variable:

+    HEADLESS=true cargo run

+To test the main app and all examples compile and run without an immediate
+crash:

+    cargo test

 ## WASM version

 For the web version, you must be sure you can compile to the WebAssembly target first: